 So, about a month before my son was born, Tees For Change was also born!

 I was slowly learning about the t-shirt industry and reached out to a lot of already-successful t-shirt entrepreneurs to ask them for advice.
-Most were very generous with their time and with sharing their knowledge, which I definitely appreciated.
-I felt like I had so many mentors to guide me along the way.
+Some were very generous with their time and with sharing their knowledge, which I definitely appreciated.
+I attribute a lot of my success to learning from others who were where I wanted to be!

 After four years of running Tees for Change, I’ve sold over 20,000 t-shirts in over 300 stores in the United States and internationally and have had six figure sales after only eighteen months of running my business.

 My t-shirts have appeared in over 200 magazines, newspapers and TV shows, including ABC, NBC, Fox, The Bonnie Hunt Show, Redbook, The Chicago Tribune, USA Today Magazine, Ladies’ Home Journal, Self, Shape, The Nest and many more.
 And I even got Tori Spelling, Ed Begley, Denise Richards, Sarah Jessica Parker and Sarah Michelle Gellar to wear my tees!

 Or the time I spent $1,000 on advertising in a local magazine, only to get zero sales from it.
-Or the time I signed up for a booth at a trade show that was definitely not for my target market – and had only three orders in two days.
+Or the time I signed up for a booth at a trade show that was definitely not for my target market – and had only three sales in two days.
 And what about the time that I trusted that my manufacturer would get my order right, so I didn’t bother to ask for samples before ok’ing the full production run of over 5,000 shirts?
 Well, half of the shirts came back the wrong color, ALL of them came back with the wrong neck label and another half came back a size too small!